Record Expungement in Tennessee

 If you’ve been arrested for or convicted of a crime in the past, you know the impact it can have on your life.
 If you were acquitted, or if you served your sentence and wish to move on from the whole ordeal without the stigma of a past criminal charge ruining your chances at employment, adequate housing and other aspects of life, I may be able to help petition to expunge your records, effectively erasing the incident(s) from your public file.

-At the Law Offices of William H. Stover, I’ve spent more than a decade as a criminal defense and record expungement attorney in Nashville, and I understand the ins and outs of sealing and destroying criminal records.
+At the Stover Law Group, I’ve spent more than a decade as a criminal defense and record expungement attorney in Nashville, and I understand the ins and outs of sealing and destroying criminal records.
 For more information on the process, refer below.

 Contact me today about attaining an expungement

 Tennessee expungement is a complicated process.
 I am an experienced Nashville expungement attorney who can help determine if you are eligible to have your records sealed and destroyed and, if so, guide you through the necessary steps.
-For more information about the Law Offices of William H. Stover, call 615.613.0541 or contact me online to schedule a free initial phone consultation.
+For more information about the Stover Law Group, call 615.613.0541 or contact me online to schedule a free initial phone consultation.
 I represent clients in Nashville and throughout Middle Tennessee, including Murfreesboro, Clarksville, Gallatin, Shelbyville and Lebanon.